bobleesj/structure-analyzer-featurizer/README.md

 ## Publications

-If you use `SAF` in your scientific publication, please cite the software packages:
+If you use `SAF` in your scientific publication, please cite the following paper describing `SAF`:

 > _Digital Discovery_, https://doi.org/10.1039/D4DD00332B